Michael Hollett: Career

 In 1981, Hollett co-founded NOW with his partner Alice Klein.
 The paper has remained independent ever since.
 Although a number of alternative weekly newspapers had been attempted in Toronto without success in the past, Now's early decision to be distributed without charge proved to be crucial in its success.
 Buzz Burza helped develop the free distribution initiative after the paper initially charged 50 cents per copy.

 The magazine also continues to reflect the editorial slant that Hollett brought to it, notably favouring the New Democratic Party (NDP) politically.

 In 1995, Hollett became a founder of the North by Northeast (NXNE) music festival.

 In 2004, he provided the liner notes for a greatest hits CD release by the band Blue Rodeo.

 Hollett served on the board of directors of the Association of Alternative Newsmedia (AAN) a continental organization representing alt weeklies and digital media across North America from 2009 until 2016.
 He was also a founding member of the Alternative Media Foundation.
 Hollett resigned from both boards when he resigned from NOW Magazine in 2016.
 He resigned from NOW to focus on growing NXNE and to spend more time writing.

 He is a founding board member of Music Canada Live, launched in 2014, and remains active in the association.
 Hollett continues to travel the world attending music festivals and conferences, often as a speaker, expanding NXNE's contacts and looking for talent to book.
-He recently spoke at the Golden Medlody Awards, Conference and Festival in Taipei, Taiwan in June, 2018 and again in 2019.
+He spoke at the Golden Melody Awards, Conference and Festival in Taipei, Taiwan in June, 2018 and again in 2019 returning in 2024 to speak at Taiwan JadeFest.